In this case, I am not setting a postgres host in my .env, and I am sure password and username are corrects.

 Hi @vsantos93

 If Metabase is running in Docker, and Postgres is running in Docker, then you should point to the Postgres container.
-You are pointing to the Docker host. docker inspect db (looks like it calls the Postgres "db").
+You are pointing to the Docker host.

 Otherwise try another guide, example: Docker-compose with persistent configuration settings